 Gene therapies

-In May 2024, British toddler Opal Sandy was announced to have successfully had her hearing restored through a new gene therapy targeting a protein deficiency caused by variants in the OTOF gene.
+In May 2024, British toddler Opal Sandy was announced to have successfully had her hearing restored through a new gene therapy targeting low levels or absence of a protein caused by variants in the OTOF gene.
 Born deaf as a result of auditory neuropathy, eighteen month old Opal was administered the treatment as part of the CHORD study.
-The first-of-its-kind therapy boosts levels of otoferlin protein to restore the ability of inner ear cells to effectively communicate with the brain and enable perception of sound.
+The therapy works by boosting otoferlin protein levels, restoring the signalling capacity of inner ear hair cells and enabling auditory signal transmission to the brain.

 Using adeno-associated virus (AAV) vectors to deliver the therapy directly into Opal’s ear, researchers were able to administer the treatment in an operation which took less than 20 minutes.
 Following a successful procedure, Opal is reported to have almost perfect hearing.